epam/EPAM-AI-RUN-Marketplace/guide/workflows/templates/AWSElasticBeanstalkDeploymentAutomation.md

 - dos2unix - if you are using WSL, it should be installed within your WSL
 - jq - should be installed on your machine (or WSL)
 - uvx - should be installed on your machine (or WSL)
+- Prefix list should be created in AWS Account

 # Step for run
 1. Go to WSL(if you use Windows)